smadhukumar/kafka/environment-setup/environment-setup.md

 ## Task 3: Generate SSH keys

 1. Once the cloud shell environment is ready, issue the below 4 lines of commands.
-This will create the ssh key files and the api signing keys:
+This will create the ssh key files and the API signing keys:

 	```
 	<copy>